 - Part A — 63 Multiple Choice Questions

 The grid-in questions focus on the integration of science and mathematical skills.
 For these responses, you will need to calculate the correct answer for each question and enter it in a grid on that section of the answer sheet.

 Total scores on the multiple-choice section are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers and no points are awarded for unanswered questions.

 Section II: Free Response

-8 Questions (2 long and 6 short); 1 hour and 20 minutes plus a mandatory 10 minute reading period;
+8 Questions (2 long and 6 short); 1 hour and 30 minutes, which includes a 10 minute reading period